IorioD/MTD-manager-console/Setups/How_to_kubernetes.md

     to restart the service and start collecting metrics about the edge node.
 From now on, you’ll have a cluster with 3 cloud-nodes and 1 edge-node with the kubesphere console installed on the master node (if you need more than one edge, repeat steps 2 and 3).

-As an example of an application using edge nodes, you can refer to the [temperature application](Temp_setup.md) that provides a simple application to collect simulated temperature values from the edges.
+As an example of an application using edge nodes, you can refer to the [temperature application](Setups/Temp_setup.md) that provides a simple application to collect simulated temperature values from the edges.
+Performance test explaination can be found in [Performance test](Setups/Performance_test.md).